moorepants/eme185/content/pages/schedule.rst

 -------  -------------  ----------  ------------------------------------  ---------------  -----
 A02/A03  Mar 5-Mar 9                Preliminary Design Reviews
 -------  -------------  ----------  ------------------------------------  ---------------  -----
-All      T Mar 6        EFL Staff   - Showcase Announcement
-                                    - EFL Preparation Lecture
+All      T Mar 6        EFL Staff   - EFL Preparation Lecture
 -------  -------------  ----------  ------------------------------------  ---------------  -----
 A03/A02  R/F Mar 8/9    Moore       Work on projects                                       Design review slides
 -------  -------------  ----------  ------------------------------------  ---------------  -----